Our 2015 treks and expeditions

 * This trek-climb replaced the Zanskar Traverse that wasn't possible because of damaged bridges.

 During winter a landslide partially blocked the Tsarap River above Phuktal Gompa (affecting our Chadar expedition at the bottom of the page too) and finally that dam broke in May without loss of life thanks to Indian Army intervention but the event still broke virtually every bridge downstream and so affecting all Zanskar treks.
 So this trek went from 4-5 bookings back to just one, sadly, and I elected to still run it and change the itinerary to the Ladakh Peaks & Passes.
-I'm glad I did.
+I'm glad that I did.

 What wildlife!
 We really saw it all apart from a snow leopard, even if we did see prints of one.
 So we saw and photographed wolves, marmots, blue sheep who put on a number of extraordinary shows (videos coming), Tibetan argali, pikas, golden eagles, lammergeiers and more, and a surprising owl even.

 We also climbed Dzo Jongo East (6218m) and almost got shocked off in a sudden hail storm.
 Of course Jamie is an itinerant explorer and we climbed no less than three passes not on the Olizane centre map, although in deference to our Ladakhi horses, we didn't actually cross the 5865m pass as this might have been too much for a couple of them (they have a tough winter leaving them not as strong as their Himachal brothers.
-I was wishing for Ram Lal's superb strong mule team, but we were not a big enough team for his 17 horses).
+I was wishing for Ram Lal's superb strong horse-mule team, but we were not a big enough team for his 17 horses).

 Thanks for Phil for enabling the trip (even if it ran at a loss, it was worth it) and thanks to Phuntsok and crew for those delicious Asian meals and wonderful service.
 I can't wait to return!